pjfooeve09/superhero_world/README.md

 Welcome to Superhero World!

-This Rails app allows users to create an account and login (as well as login with Facebook).
-Once logged in, the user will be able to create a team and add superheroes to their team.
-The user can also add superpowers to the superhero they created.
-Once the user's team is created, the user can edit or delete their team, superhero, or superpower.
-Lastly, the page "Team With the Most Superheroes" contains the team with the most superheroes that belong to the user who originally created the team.
-This team will be displayed to all the users, not just the user who is currently logged in.
+This Rails app allows users to create a team and add superheroes to their team.
+It also allows users to add superpowers to the superhero they created.
+The page "Team With the Most Superheroes" contains the team with the most superheroes that belong to the user who originally created the team.

+•Scaffolded a full functional Ruby on Rails app with full CRUD functionality that follows MVC •Incorporated a decent amount of async/await functionality •Created local user session for local authentication using the gem "bcrypt"

 Installation